atbcb/ICTTestingBaseline/docs/05RepetitiveContent.md

 # 5. Repetitive Content

-## Rationale
+## Accessibility Requirements
-### Requirement Rationale
-A method must be provided to bypass blocks of repeated content or links on pages, allowing a user to move directly to page-specific content.

-Groups of navigation links are usually provided along the top and/or left of multiple pages to provide quick navigation to other areas of a Web site.
-In addition, some groups of pages may repeat blocks of content (other than navigational controls).

-For users who can see and use a mouse, bypassing navigation links and other blocks of content is simply a mouse movement followed by a click.
-However, for users who cannot use a mouse, repetitive content can be a serious impediment to productivity.
-For example, for screen reader users, if they must read content that is repeated on each page and cannot bypass it, their experience on the page can be very frustrating.

-A common method used to bypass repetitive content is internal (same page) links, but other methods such as a navigation tree, are acceptable.
+* [WCAG SC 2.4.1 Bypass Blocks](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-skip.html) -- A mechanism is available to bypass blocks of content that are repeated on multiple Web pages.

 ### Test Method Rationale
 To enable equitable use by keyboard-only users, there must be a keyboard-accessible method to bypass repetitive content.

-## Accessibility Requirements
-* WCAG SC 2.4.1 Bypass Blocks -- A mechanism is available to bypass blocks of content that are repeated on multiple Web pages.
+A common method used to bypass repetitive content is internal (same page) links, but other methods such as a hide menu option and a navigation tree are acceptable.

 ## Limitations, Assumptions, or Exceptions
 * Small repeated sections such as individual words, phrases or single links are not considered blocks for the purposes of this provision.